rsyncOSX/mydocsy/content/en/docs/urlcommands/_index.md

 categories = ["synchronize"]
 +++

 The new feature in version 2.2.4 of RsyncUI is *deep links*.
 Deep links enables direct access to application features by using URL links.
 By using deep links, enables by one click, to excute *an estimate and synchronize action* in one go.
 Utilizing  deep links in RsyncUI is *grouping together* actions which normally are two ore more actions activated by user input.
+There is several examples of URLs in "URLs Notepad".

+**Note**: please be aware there is a one second delay after initiating any URL-task, both from external URL link and by RsyncUI.

 There are two methods of using deep links: